-Let’s continue our survey of the top 10 things you’d be crazy not to know about the mental problem.
+Let’s continue our survey of the top 10 things you’d be crazy not to know about our growing mental problem.

 6 It’s OK to laugh!

-While lunacy is ultimately a climate change issue, it does differ from global warming in one big way: you’re allowed to laugh about it, says CN’s Professor Stephan Lewandowsky [pictured].
+While lunacy is ultimately a climate change issue, it does differ from global warming in one important way: you’re allowed to laugh about it, according to CN’s Professor Stephan Lewandowsky [pictured].

-And nobody laughs harder than nutjobs themselves, who are the first to dissolve into giggles at a good joke—often anticipating the punchline by one or two sentences.
+And nobody laughs harder than nutjobs themselves, who are the first to dissolve into giggles at a good joke.
+(And if they have the awkward habit of anticipating the punchline by one or two sentences, all the merrier!)

-And if you can’t laugh at yourself, what’s the point of going on?
+And if you can’t laugh at yourself, what’s the point of living?

 “You might as well put your affairs in order, hop into a warm bath to stimulate peripheral blood flow and open your wrists with a razor blade (remembering to cut along the length of the arm, not crosswise—a classic beginner’s mistake),” to quote a patient information booklet distributed by the New South Wales Department of Health.